srgzx/wallop/docs/README.md

 1.)
 Added option for turning on or off ffmpeg deinterlace filter (-vf bwdif)

 2.)
-Updated Dockerfile so that it actually builds / works (works on ARM systems!)
+Updated <a href"https://github.com/srgzx/wallop/tree/main/Docker">Dockerfile</a> so that it actually builds / works (works on ARM systems!)

 3.)
 Added additional bitrate options